ritvaj/b2b-saas-user-activation-analysis/README.md

 - Median time (Onboarding → Feature Discovery): **74s**
 - Median time (Feature Discovery → Activation): **727s (~12 min)**

-The sharp increase in time after feature discovery signals hesitation rather than navigational friction.
+The steep user drop-off between feature discovery and activation, combined with the sharp increase in time after feature discovery among successful users, suggests that decision hesitation is not only slowing conversion but also driving abandonment at this stage.

 ### Retention (Onboarding Cohort)